glycerine/tmframe/README.md

        12 => a sequence of S-expressions (code or data) in zygomys parse format follows. [note 1]

        13 => the payload is a UTF-8 encoded string.
+There is no terminating zero byte, so UCOUNT is exactly the string's byte count.

        14 => the payload is a JSON UTF-8 string.
+There is no terminating zero byte.
 ~~~

 After any variable length payload that follows the UDE word, the